WaltGurley/gif-viewer-immersion/README.md

 npm install sass-loader node-sass --save-dev
 ```

+## Note for this build:

+Changed assets path in /config/index.js for correct reference to resources on GitHub pages:

+`assetsPublicPath: '/' --> assetsPublicPath: './'`

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).